iredmail/docs/en_US/enterprise/easy.to.ee.md

 ## Migrate

-- Download the latest iRedMail Enterprise Edition and run it on your server which was deployed with iRedMail Easy platform.
+- Follow the tutorial to [install and run iRedMail Enterprise Edition](./install.ee.html), on your server which was deployed with iRedMail Easy platform.

     EE will check server environment and find it's deployed with iRedMail Easy platform, then runs http service on port `8080`, please make sure it's